-The Sheriff Sales are also advertised in the Classified Section of The Times Leader on Wednesdays.
+The Sheriff’s Foreclosure and Tax Certification Sales are also advertised in the Classified Section of The Times Leader on Wednesdays for three weeks prior to date of sale.
 These advertisements will provide specific information regarding the legal description of the property.

-Properties for each month’s sale can be viewed using the drop-down menu above.
+Properties for each sale type and month’s sale can be viewed using the drop-down menu above.